Accelerating ERM for data-driven algorithm design using output-sensitive techniques: Dynamic Programming based sequence alignment 2pg

-Formally we define a {\it compact execution graph} $G_e=(V_e,E_e)$ as follows.
+\textit{Execution DAG.} Formally we define a {\it compact execution graph} $G_e=(V_e,E_e)$ as follows.
 For the base cases, we have nodes labeled by $(s,s')\in\cB(s_1,s_2)$ storing the base case solutions $(w_{s,s'},\tau_{s,s'})$ over the unpartitioned parameter space $\cP=\R^d$.
-For $i,j>0$, we have a node $v_{i,j}$ labeled by $(s_1[:i],s_2[:j])$ and the corresponding partition $P[i][j]$ of the parameter space, with incoming edges from nodes of the relevant subproblems.
-This graph is a DAG since every directed edge is from some node $v_{i,j}$ to a node $v_{i',j'}$ with $i'+j'>i+j$; an example showing a few nodes of the DAG is depicted in Figure \ref{figure: medag}.
+For $i,j>0$, we have a node $v_{i,j}$ labeled by $(s_1[:\!i],s_2[:\!j])$ and the corresponding partition $P[i][j]$ of the parameter space, with incoming edges from nodes of the relevant subproblems $\{(s_1[:\!i_{v',l}],s_2[:\!j_{v',l}])\}_{l\in[L_{v'}]}$ where $v'=q(s_1[:\!i],s_2[:\!j])$.
+This graph is a DAG since every directed edge is from some node $v_{i,j}$ to a node $v_{i',j'}$ with $i'+j'>i+j$ in typical sequence alignment dynamic programs (Appendix \ref{app:example}); an example showing a few nodes of the DAG is depicted in Figure \ref{figure: medag}.
 Algorithm \ref{alg:medag} gives a procedure to compute the partition of the parameter space for any given problem instance $(s_1,s_2)$ using the compact execution DAG.